 The program provides the ability to format partitions of the following file systems:

 - FAT12 & FAT16

 - FAT32

+- HFS+

 - NTFS

 - Ext2

 - Ext3

+- Ext4

 - Linux Swap v.
 2

-- Apple HFS

-This operation can be accomplished with the Format Partition Dialog.
+This operation can be accomplished either with the Format Partition Wizard or the Format Partition Dialog.